 Although Grammarly is primarily a spelling & grammar tool, it comes with several other helpful features in addition to the main functionalities.

-It live-checks as you write in any of the supported editors and shows alerts in the following four categories.
+It live-checks as you write in any of the supported editors and shows alerts in the following categories.

 - Correctness (red)